-In a recent meeting, Chief Minister of Odisha approved reservation for local students in National Law University, Cuttack (also known as NLU Cuttack and NLU Odisha) which offers admission through Common Law Admission Test (CLAT).
+In a recent meeting, Chief Minister of Odisha approved reservation for local students in National Law University, Cuttack (also known as NLU Cuttack and NLU Odisha).
 The move has been targeted to benefit local students who want to pursue law education.
-This decision also made the reservation criteria of the institution in line with some other NLUs.
+This decision also made the reservation criteria of NLU Odisha in line with some other NLUs.

 25% Reservation for Local Students

 Odisha CM, Naveen Patnaik, approved the insertion of 25% reservation for local Odisha students in the admission process of NLU Odisha.
 This is certainly going to be of immense benefit to local students as the institute is amongst the best law institutes across the country.

 The move also came into force due to strong demand in the state regarding the reservation.
 Some major NLUs already proffer reservation for domicile students, primary reason why NLU Odisha had to do the same.
 Some of the institutes offering reservation to local students include:

 On the matter, Vice Chancellor of NLU Odisha, Professor Srikrishna Deva Rao said,” The proposal would have to be discussed after it is placed before the executive body of the university.
 If implemented, it will take effect from the next academic year, 2019-2020.”